 Troubleshoot Power problems with PowerCfg

 PowerCfg is a command utility tool that will scan your computer for 60 seconds to know the power efficiency of your system and tracks all the issues that are draining the battery life.
-The tool provides the detailed results in the form of HTML report so that you can actually evaluate the cause of battery drain.
-In this way, you can take necessary steps to extend battery life.
-Follow these steps to generate power report and evaluate the efficiency of your system.
+The tool provides detailed results in the form of an HTML report so that you can actually evaluate the cause of battery drain.
+In this way, you can take the necessary steps to extend battery life.
+Follow these steps to generate a power report and evaluate the efficiency of your system.

 Run Command Prompt as administrator and execute the following command:

 This will generate a detailed HTML report which you can check for errors.

 To generate a complete battery health report type the following command in the command prompt:

 This will give a detailed HTML report on battery issues, charge ratings, history of battery use and history of battery charge periods.

 You can also run this command to determine the devices that are set so that the user can wake the computer and turn them off by using the following command:

 For more information about the PowerCFG options, run POWERCFG /? command in an elevated prompt.

 Run the Power Troubleshooter and let it check for and automatically detect and fix Power issues.